 missing cover art

 You are in control not of any individual Lemming, but of a cross-hair, which can be moved over any of the Lemmings.
-Along the bottom are a selection of functions which can be assigned to a Lemming, including climbing, floating and bashing.
+Along the bottom is a selection of functions that can be assigned to a Lemming, including climbing, floating, and bashing.
 You must click to select the appropriate function, then click on the Lemming to activate it.
 Each level has a different range of skills on offer, a different amount of Lemmings, and a different percentage target in order to progress.

-There are 285 other screenshots on file for other versions of this game.
+There are 310 other screenshots from other versions of this game or official promotional screenshots.

 - "הנמלולים" -- Hebrew spelling